 Monthly press releases about what's going on with Heifer projects and programs.

-Arlene Falk Withers has been named Chair of the Board of Directors of Heifer International, an international development organization whose mission is to end hunger and poverty while caring for the Earth.Full Press Release
+Heifer International's Board of Directors has announced the election of Thomas Kemper as an at-large delegate to its 18-member board.
+Kemper will serve a minimum three-year term for the nonprofit whose mission is to end hunger and poverty while caring for the Earth.Full Press Release